Superior Plus (TSE:SPB) Shares Down 21.1% After Analyst Downgrade

-A number of other equities research analysts also recently weighed in on the company.
-Desjardins lowered their target price on Superior Plus from C$10.50 to C$9.75 and set a “buy” rating for the company in a report on Wednesday, August 13th.
-Raymond James Financial reduced their price objective on shares of Superior Plus from C$10.50 to C$10.00 and set an “outperform” rating for the company in a research report on Thursday, August 14th.
-BMO Capital Markets boosted their target price on shares of Superior Plus from C$8.00 to C$10.00 in a research report on Friday, October 10th.
-Finally, TD Securities increased their target price on shares of Superior Plus from C$8.00 to C$9.00 and gave the stock a “hold” rating in a research note on Thursday, October 9th.
-Five analysts have rated the stock with a Buy rating and two have assigned a Hold rating to the company.
-According to data from MarketBeat, Superior Plus currently has an average rating of “Moderate Buy” and an average target price of C$9.41.
+Other analysts also recently issued reports about the company.
+TD Securities upped their price objective on Superior Plus from C$8.00 to C$9.00 and gave the company a “hold” rating in a research note on Thursday, October 9th.
+Raymond James Financial decreased their price target on Superior Plus from C$10.50 to C$10.00 and set an “outperform” rating for the company in a report on Thursday, August 14th.
+BMO Capital Markets lifted their price objective on shares of Superior Plus from C$8.00 to C$10.00 in a research report on Friday, October 10th.
+Finally, Desjardins cut their price objective on shares of Superior Plus from C$10.50 to C$9.75 and set a “buy” rating for the company in a research report on Wednesday, August 13th.
+Five investment analysts have rated the stock with a Buy rating and two have assigned a Hold rating to the stock.
+According to MarketBeat.com, Superior Plus has a consensus rating of “Moderate Buy” and an average price target of C$9.41.

 Superior Plus Stock Performance

-Superior Plus (TSE:SPB – Get Free Report) last announced its quarterly earnings data on Thursday, November 13th.
+Superior Plus (TSE:SPB – Get Free Report) last released its quarterly earnings data on Thursday, November 13th.
 The company reported C($0.47) earnings per share for the quarter.
 Superior Plus had a net margin of 1.80% and a return on equity of 4.21%.
-The firm had revenue of C$470.64 million for the quarter.
+The firm had revenue of C$470.64 million during the quarter.

-The company also recently declared a quarterly dividend, which was paid on Wednesday, October 15th.
-Stockholders of record on Wednesday, October 15th were paid a dividend of $0.045 per share.
+The business also recently announced a quarterly dividend, which was paid on Wednesday, October 15th.
+Stockholders of record on Wednesday, October 15th were paid a $0.045 dividend.
 The ex-dividend date was Monday, September 29th.
-This represents a $0.18 annualized dividend and a dividend yield of 2.9%.
-Superior Plus’s dividend payout ratio is presently 109.01%.
+This represents a $0.18 dividend on an annualized basis and a dividend yield of 2.9%.
+Superior Plus’s dividend payout ratio (DPR) is 109.01%.

 Superior is a leading North American distributor of propane, compressed natural gas, renewable energy and related products and services, servicing approximately 770,000 customer locations in the U.S. and Canada.
 Through its primary businesses, propane distribution and CNG, RNG and hydrogen distribution, Superior safely delivers clean burning fuels to residential, commercial, utility, agricultural and industrial customers not connected to a pipeline.